redwebcreation/heavy-nest-archive/README.md

 TODO:

+* if container_port is not open on container x throw an error.
 * add request_uri to proxy logs
 * elevated privileges for update when current executable is not writable
 * if one container is stopped, apply should still run regardless of the config checksum.